-Intermediate Piano for Non-Music Majors (1)
+MUS 020 Intermediate Piano for Non-Music Majors (1)

 A continuation of Beginning Piano for Non-Music Majors that develops skills gained the previous semester.
 Work with additional keys, harmonization, and performance of late elementary keyboard literature.
 May be repeated one time for credit.
-Prerequisite: MUS 010 or permission of instructor.
+Prerequisite: MUS 010 or permission of the Dean of the School of Music.